 Black Emanuelle 2 (1976)

 Franchise creator Bitto Albertini returns to the series with a failed attempt to make an erotic thriller.
-Severin Films USA R0 boxset.
+Severin Films USA R0 DVD.

 The Film

 After the global success of the the erotic French film Emmanuelle (1974) dozens of unofficial sequels and follow-ups were produced, none more infamous than the Black Emanuelle films starring beautiful Indonesian actress Laura Gemser.
-Although most of the films under the Black Emanuelle title were helmed by Joe D'Amato, the original Emanuelle Nera (1975) was shot by director Bitto Albertini.
-Finding his leading lady poached, he decided to make his own sequel with a different Emanuelle, and with an all new storyline.
+The original Emanuelle Nera (1975) was shot by director Bitto Albertini but subsequent films were helmed by exploitation regular Joe D'Amato.
+Finding his leading lady poached, Albertini decided to make his own sequel with a different Emanuelle and with an all new storyline.

-The ex-model Emanuelle is recovering in a mental institution, suffering from terrible delusions and amnesia.
-Dr. Paul takes her as his personal patient and tries to unlock the secret behind her trauma, but finds that she cannot even recognise her own father, or former husband.
+In contemporary America the ex-model Emanuelle is recovering in a mental institution, suffering from terrible delusions and amnesia.
+Doctor Paul takes her as his personal patient and tries to unlock the secret behind her trauma, but finds that she cannot even recognise her own father or former husband.
 When Dr. Paul's niece tries to get involved for her own mysterious reasons, it seems like Emanuelle might never recover...

-The script, co-written by director Bitto Albertini, takes a completely different tack to the usual pornographic travelogue films - particularly the Joe D'Amato/Laura Gemser pairings.
-Instead he creates an erotic drama/thriller, about a young woman who has lost her memory.
-The film starts very well with some paranoid delusions, and some clever flashback sequences that are seen very differently when told by Emanuelle or the others who were there, however it soon descents into a rather motiveless mix of light sex and random characters - a big 'twist' near the end makes no sense and seems to be forgotten moments later.
-Ultimately this leaves the film quite slow paced and it drags in several places.
-A few moments of light comedy seem to be awkwardly stuck in.
+The script, co-written by director Bitto Albertini, takes a completely different tack to the travelogue format of his first film and instead he creates an erotic drama/thriller about a young woman who has lost her memory.
+The film starts very well with some paranoid delusions and some clever flashback sequences that are seen very differently when told by Emanuelle or the others who were there - however it soon descends into a rather motiveless mix of light sex and random characters with some awkwardly inserted comedy - a big 'twist' near the end makes no sense and seems to be forgotten moments later.
+This leaves the film quite slow paced and it drags in several places.

 The model Sharon Lesley is cast in the lead role here, her buxom and quite full figure a complete contrast to the very slender Laura Gemser.
-Unfortunately she is simply not good enough to hold the film down, and despite a few good performances from the male leads, the film never shines.
+Unfortunately she is simply not good enough as an actress to hold the demanding role and despite a few good performances from the male leads (including Angelo Infanti and Don Powell who starred in Black Emanuelle), the film never shines.

 In Brief